-To calculate the conversion rate in a graph, complete these steps:
+To calculate the conversion rate in a usage over time chart, complete these steps:

 1. Navigate to Analyze > Usage over time